abodeltae/Android-Session-Monitor/README.md

 ```java
 long getTotalDurationForType(String type)
 ```
-get the sume of visible durations for the given type  in milliseconds
+get the sum of visible durations for the given type  in milliseconds